 During his spare time Andy enjoys being with his family.
 “I enjoy following Norwich City, reading widely, modern art, and travel – all while running after my toddler,” he added.

-Dr Will Bowers joins Queen Mary from the University of Oxford where is was a Junior Research Fellow.
+Dr Will Bowers joins Queen Mary from the University of Oxford where he was a Junior Research Fellow.
 Dr Bowers is interested in the literature and intellectual culture of the long Eighteenth Century, and has published various articles on poetry, migrant communities, conversation, coteries, and traditions of classical learning in the period.
 His first book, The Italian Idea: Anglo-Italian Literary Culture 1815–1823, will be published by Cambridge University Press in December 2019.

 Dr Bowers said: “I am looking forward to using London’s fantastic archives to begin a project on sociability and its role in the life of the capital from 1780 to 1850.
 I’m excited to begin this project in collaboration with Queen Mary’s experts on urban life and its cultures across the humanities and social sciences.”